Updating SL1

 For more information about supported upgrade paths, see the upgrade notes included in the SL1 release notes for the release you want to upgrade to as well as the OL8 Conversion Resource Center on the ScienceLogic Support portal, which includes links to numerous resources such as the Oracle Linux 8 Conversion Guide.
 The conversion guide includes prerequisites, full instructions for converting to OL8 for all deployment types, FAQs, and other helpful information to walk you through the OL8 conversion process.

-If you take no action before October 31, 2024, all older SL1 systems with OL7 will continue to run, but ScienceLogic will not support them, and the systems might not be secure.
+If you take no action, all SL1 systems with OL7 will continue to run, but ScienceLogic will not support them, and the systems may not be secure.

 The SL1 system update process supports Python 3.